From Sonic Retro

 In the Japanese release, the Special Rings also play a large role in the game's story.
 Dr. Eggman discovers a Super Ring, an ancient Special Ring, identical to those on the Floating Island.
 The Special Ring was supposed to lead to the Master Emerald, but the Emerald had already been relocated to the Floating Island since ancient times.
 However, the dimensional space created by the Special Ring was filled with Master Emerald Pillar energy, some of which had crystallized into six Chaos Rings.
 After studying the Special Ring, Eggman manages to crystallize the energy himself, creating the artificial Dark Rings, which he uses to power his machines.
 In a cutscene before the final boss, Eggman transforms his Special Ring into a giant Dark Ring and uses it to change Metal Sonic into a powerful new form.

-In Sonic 3D Blast, there are Dimension Rings over transport tubes and the goal.
-You need to throw all the Flickies in the area into the ring to warp them to their dimension.
-Once done, the ring will disappear and the path will open.
+Dimension Rings are located over transport tubes and the goal.
+The player needs to transport all the Flickies in the area into the Dimension Ring to warp them to the Flicky Dimension.
+Once done, the Dimension Ring will disappear and the path will open.

 In Sonic Blast the Special Ring (スペシャルリング supesharu ringu), or Big Ring in the US, functions similarly to those in Sonic the Hedgehog 3, but is much smaller.
 There is one Special Ring hidden in Act 1 and Act 2 of every Zone.
 As with previous games, touching one will transport the player to a Special Stage.
 Unlike Sonic the Hedgehog 3, where Special Stages cycle in a set order, Sonic Blast's Special Stages are specific to the Zone and Act they are entered.
 Successfully completing an Act 1 Special Stage rewards the player with a 1up, whilst successfully completing an Act 2 Special Stage rewards the player with a Chaos Emerald.

-The Giant Rings in Sonic Mania act similarly to the ones from Sonic 3 & Knuckles.
-They appear as three-dimensional, polygonal rotating rings, as opposed to the sprite-based rings of the classics.
-They are found hidden throughout the zones, and when entered, transport the player to a Special Stage.
-After the Special Stage is cleared, the ring that was entered becomes wire-frame and can no longer be entered until the player completes the game and revisits the zone through a completed save file.
-In addition, the giant ring cannot be entered in Time Attack mode or Competition mode.
-If all Chaos Emeralds are collected, the giant Ring will give 50 Rings when collected.
+In Sonic Mania, the Kyodai Ring (巨大リング kyodai ringu) behaves similarly to the ones in Sonic the Hedgehog 3.
+They appear as three-dimensional, polygonal rotating Rings, as opposed to the sprite-based rings of the classics.
+They are found hidden throughout the Zones, and when entered, transport the player to a Special Stage for a chance to obtain a Chaos Emerald.
+After the Special Stage is cleared, the Ring that was entered becomes wire-frame and can no longer be entered until the player completes the game and revisits the zone through a completed save file.
+In addition, the giant Ring cannot be entered in Time Attack mode or Competition mode.
+If all Chaos Emeralds are collected, the Kyodai Ring will give 50 Rings when collected.

 3D Sonic Games